 The Süleymaniye Mosque is an equally beautiful, but less popular version of the Blue Mosque.
 This was commissioned by the Sultan Süleyman (hence the name) and completed in 1557.
 It is located on the Third Hill in Istanbul right across the bay from Galata Tower.

-Day 3: Basilica Cisterns, Grand Bazaar, Bosphorus Boat Tour
+Day 3 in Istanbul Itinerary: Basilica Cisterns, Grand Bazaar, Bosphorus Boat Tour

 The basilica cisterns (in Turkish Yerebatan Sarnıçlar) are located near the Blue Mosque and Hagia Sophia.
 These underground cisterns are remnants of the Roman Empire.
 It is one of the most unique things to see in the city.
 There is a pretty cool Medusa head underneath one of the pillars that is worth seeing.
 Entering the cisterns will kind of feel like entering another world and era.